Learn About Allergic Rhinitis

 The best treatment is to avoid the pollens that cause your symptoms.
 It may be impossible to avoid all pollen.
 But you can often take steps to reduce your exposure.

 You may be prescribed medicine to treat allergic rhinitis.
-The medicine your doctor prescribes depends on your symptoms and how severe they are.
+The medicine your provider prescribes depends on your symptoms and how severe they are.
 Your age and whether you have other medical conditions, such as asthma, will also be considered.

 Treatments for allergic rhinitis include: